Tips Bulletin

 How to Prevent Leaf Miners with Parasitic Wasps

-The parasitic wasp is the natural enemy of the leafminer, making it a fantastic tool for natural leaf miner prevention and control.
-Diglyphus isaea, or the parasitic wasp, is a non-stinging beneficial insect to aid in pest control.
+The parasitic wasp is an enemy of many insects, making it a natural way to get rid of leaf miners.
+Diglyphus isaea, or the parasitic wasp, is a non-stinging beneficial insect that aids in pest control.
 Reach out to your local gardening store to order a batch of parasitic wasps and release them per directions.

 The wasps lay their eggs inside the leaf miner larvae, offering an invaluable option for breaking the life cycle without harmful chemicals.
 Once freed in your garden or greenhouse, these predators quickly establish dominance and guard against leaf miners all season.